-A Steering Group, comprised of representatives from the academic divisions, elected members of Congregation, UAS and the Conference of Colleges, oversees how the Prevent Duty is implemented at the University in the context of the University’s pre-existing statutory framework, including the Education Act 1986, the Education Reform Act 1988, the Human Rights Act 1998 and the Equality Act 2010.
+A Steering Group, chaired by the University Registrar, and comprised of representatives from the academic divisions, elected members of Congregation, UAS and the Conference of Colleges, oversees how the Prevent Duty is implemented at the University in the context of the University’s pre-existing statutory framework, including the Education Act 1986, the Education Reform Act 1988, the Human Rights Act 1998 and the Equality Act 2010.

-The Steering Group works closely with the Conference of Colleges Working Group on the Prevent Duty, chaired by the Warden of Wadham.
-These two groups were established in response to HEFCE’s decision to regulate and monitor separately the University and each of the Oxford colleges, which are separate legal entities.
-Congregation has confirmed its commitment to harmonising the policies and approaches across the collegiate University in accordance with the sentiment expressed by the Warden of Wadham who stated that:
+The Steering Group works closely with the Conference of Colleges on the Prevent Duty.
+The University and each of the Oxford colleges, which are separate legal entities, are regulated and monitored separately by the Office for Students.
+Congregation has confirmed its commitment to harmonising the policies and approaches across the collegiate University in accordance with the sentiment expressed by the Warden of Wadham, former Chair of the Conference of Colleges Working Group on the Prevent Duty, who stated that:

 “Prevent must not be implemented in such a way that it overrides those existing rights without which the University of Oxford could not function as a place of higher learning.
 These existing rights include the rights to free expression, academic freedom, autonomy, confidentiality, privacy and equal treatment under the law – it is vital that the University continues to assert the importance of those rights.”